School Profile

 At a Glance

-- 5% international students from Germany, Mexico, New Zealand, Spain, Poland, China, South Korea, and Austria in a 5/2 boarding program combining dorm-living and family homestay.
+- 9% international students from France, Germany, China, Cambodia, Italy, Korea, and Sweden in a 5+2 boarding program combining dorm-living and family homestay.

 - Students represent various economic, social and racial backgrounds.